NuteBurn/nuteburn.github.io/_posts/2020-02-21-setup-complete.md

 Catnip and basil acting as placeholder until I get the bag filled and seeds planted tomorrow.

 ## Soil Update
-Stopped by the local hydro store.
-Shout out to [Brew & Grow Chicago](https://www.brewandgrow.com/) and picked up Detroit Nutrient Company's Just Add Water mix and Fox Farm's Happy Frog.
+Stopped by the local hydro store today.
+Shout out to [Brew & Grow Chicago](https://www.brewandgrow.com/).
+I picked up Detroit Nutrient Company's Just Add Water mix and Fox Farm's Happy Frog.

 I'm going to start the seeds in a small amount of Happy Frog surrounded by the DNC.
 The idea is that the Happy Frog is mild enough to prevent <i class="orange">nuteburn</i> and let it grow into the hotter DNC soil.